 So what does all this glass do in the world?
 Glass has fundamentally changed science over the last five hundred years, of how we observe and see our environment, but has also significantly changed our physical urban landscape.
 From glass-clad skyscrapers to the agricultural and communication revolution and space exploration, glass has been a cornerstone material of the 20th century.
 Going forward, the role of glass within medical science and climate change discourse and the growing need and availability of solar power generation will see its role undiminished.
 Artist and critic Beth Carruthers made this plea: “Even in this day some eyebrows still rise, or concerns appear at the idea of art being pragmatic, functional and useful.
 I counter by saying that art is always active in the world.
 Art does something, it is not passive.
 Were that the case, it would not have been burned, banned and forbidden by dictators throughout history.
 While we always need the voice of art and artists, we need it now more than ever.
 This is critical, engaged and passionate praxis at a time of global ecocrisis.”
 The panelists argue that is genuine collaboration, where scientific method and technology are coupled with creative play, will equip us better to tackle the challenges of the future.

-First edit IP 13 June 2018

-IP second edit 25th June 2018

-JS edit 27 June 2018